Tenancy Policy

 4.2 We will intervene at an early stage when we become aware of breaches of tenancy agreements.
 Following investigations, we will seek to ensure that tenants receive appropriate support to help them keep their home.

-4.3 Residents in supported and sheltered housing will have a support plan identifying the type of support needed and these will be reviewed regularly.
+4.3 Tenants in supported and sheltered housing will have a support plan identifying the type of support needed and these will be reviewed regularly.
 We will refer vulnerable residents in general needs housing to floating support services or other support services where applicable.

 4.4 Where tenants have rent arrears, we will seek possession only where all preventative methods such as financial inclusion advice have been reviewed and exhausted.